cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

  The game was already flourishing, with tournaments and large Twitch viewership.
 Professional player 'TrumpSC' peaked at [77k](http://www.goldper10.com/stat/1530-hearthstone-streamer-stats-march-april-2015.html) concurrent viewers during April 2015.
 The turn based nature of the game, with few moving parts relative to other games, makes it perfect for mobile - and will see the game grow beyond the [30M](http://www.polygon.com/2015/5/5/8554265/hearthstone-player-count-hits-30-million) players it already commands.

- Allowing regular gamers, a deep strategic multiplayer game, during spare moments of the day such as commuting is a hugely untapped market.
+ Allowing regular gamers a deep strategic multiplayer game, during spare moments of the day such as commuting is a hugely untapped market.

 ** We're talking professional broadcasting and distribution **